Don’t you love pink!

 3. Provide constructive feedback on the mindmaps of your co-learners

-- Review as many mindmaps as you want
+- Review as many additional mindmaps as you want

 - Comment at the bottom of the slide (in the Speaker’s Note section)